 Should I become a personal trainer?

-Starting a new career can be scary and takes courage.
-But if you end up doing something you love, isn’t it worth it?
-If you talk to a personal trainer, most, if not all, will tell you that their passion for fitness was the main reason they did their personal training course.
+If you talk to a personal trainer, many will tell you that their passion for fitness was the main reason they did their personal training course.
 Even if you don’t want a job as a personal trainer, the course gives you a greater understanding of fitness and how the body reacts to exercise.

-“Seeing someone achieve their goals” is the number one reason personal trainers love their job.
-These real-life achievements - watching a client loose the weight they’ve never been able to shift, or seeing a client gain the strength they’ve never had - gives personal trainers a sense of job satisfaction that many other professions lack.
+“Seeing someone achieve their goals” is the number one reason most personal trainers love their job.
+These real-life achievements - watching a client lose the weight they’ve never been able to shift, or seeing a client gain the strength they’ve never had - give personal trainers a sense of job satisfaction that many other professions lack.

 How do I become a personal trainer?